In this section you

 T = 1/60/3;

 Add a Powergui block at the top level of your model, then start the simulation.
-The results are shown in TCR Simulation Results.
+The results can be observed in the Simulation Data Inspector, as shown in the figure.

 TCR Simulation Results

 Contrary to the TCR branch, which was fired by a synchronous pulse generator, a continuous firing signal is now applied to the two thyristors.
 Delete the two pulse generators.
-Copy a Step block from the Simulink library and connect its output at both gates of Th1 and Th2.
+Copy a Step block from the Simulink library and connect its output at both gates of TSC 1 and TSC 2.
 Set its step time at 1/60/4 (energizing at the first positive peak of the source voltage).
-Your circuit should now be similar to the one shown here.

 Start the simulation.
 As expected the transient component of capacitor voltage and current has disappeared.
-The voltages obtained with and without initial voltage are compared in this plot.
+The voltages obtained with and without initial voltage are compared in the Simulation Data Inspector as shown in the figure.

 Transient Capacitor Voltage With and Without Initial Charge